 For every $1 an organization invested in Tableau, they invested about $9 in labor over 3 years, while Power BI required $35 in labor.
 I’m not saying that Tableau is the right fit for all BI projects, the point here is that choosing the right BI software for your needs will make a huge financial difference in the long run.

 The bottom line is; don’t cut corners when selecting your BI platform.
 Remember, the license software cost tends to be a small fraction of the total cost.
-FYI, stay tuned for one of my future posts “Don’t cut corners when selecting a BI platform”.

-Build versus Subscribe?
+Build versus Off-the-Shelf?

-On the other hand, instead of building your BI projects from scratch, you should also check solutions and vendors that:
+On the other hand, instead of building your BI projects from scratch, you should also check off-the-shelf solutions and vendors that:

 - Work with BI platforms that fit your needs